 The adjustment was in accordance with the long-range financial sustainability plan for the water utility and had been under discussion for the previous two years.
-The ten-year forecast for the water utility presented with the FY2019/20 budget included a series of incremental rate increases to generate revenues needed for current operations and to build cash reserves necessary for future infrastructure needs.
-A 6.25% increase in both retail and wholesale sales was proposed, plus an increase from \$2.50 to \$2.66 per 1000 gallons for non-potable water sales.
+The ten-year forecast for the water utility presented with the FY20 budget included a series of incremental rate increases to generate revenues needed for current operations and to build cash reserves necessary for future infrastructure needs.

-This and future proposed rate actions should establish a cash flow that covers operations and maintenance, with a modest amount of annual capital replacement spending.
-In the water utility overall, this plan will also provide for movement toward the Department's long-term cash reserve goals.
+This and future proposed rate actions should establish a cash flow that covers operations and maintenance, provides for a modest amount of annual capital replacement spending, and moves the DPU toward achieving long-term cash reserve goals.
+After these series of rate increases, future increases should be in alignment with inflation.